YanLuoCityU/yanluo/content/project/multimorbidity-measures/index.md

 ---
 **Multimorbidity Index**
 -----------------
-* I developed a multimorbidity index incorporating disease combinations identified by the association rule mining to predict mortality using the logistic regression among 11,853 older Chinese adults.
+* Our group developed a multimorbidity index incorporating disease combinations identified by the association rule mining to predict mortality using the logistic regression among 11,853 older Chinese adults.

 **Multimorbidity Measures Comparison**
 -----------------